-Kidney transplantation is the preferred treatment for end stage renal disease (ESRD), yet demand for kidneys far exceeds supply.
+Kidney transplantation is the preferred treatment for ESRD, yet demand for kidneys far exceeds supply.
 At the conclusion of 2016, there were 98,962 candidates waiting for a kidney transplant, but only 12,245 deceased donor kidney transplants occurred.
-1,2 One strategy to increase the donor pool is to utilize kidneys from small pediatric donors (≤ 20 kg).
+1,2 One strategy to increase the donor pool is to utilize kidneys from small pediatric donors (\leq 20 kg).
 However, programs may be reluctant to transplant kidneys from very small donors singly due to technical challenges which may result in inferior outcomes.
 3,4,5,6,7,8,9,10